kubesail/pibox-os/README.md

 ## PWM Fan Support

 To make the fan quiet and only spin as fast as necessary, we install a service that sends the correct signal to the fan using the Pi's hardware PWM controller.
-This code can be found in [our fork]() of `alwynallan`'s original gist on GitHub.

 ```bash
 git clone https://github.com/kubesail/pibox-os.git